DataKind-DC/capital-nature-ingest/README.md

 ## Getting Started
 1. Assuming you've got Python 3.6 and a GitHub account, clone the repo:

 ```bash
 git clone https://github.com/DataKind-DC/capital-nature-ingest.git
 ```

 2. Navigate into the repository you just cloned:

 ```bash
 cd capital-nature-ingest
 ```

-3. Start a virtual environment
+3. Start a virtual environment:

 ```bash
 python3 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```

-You can deactivate the virtual environment with `deactivate`.
+>You can deactivate the virtual environment with `deactivate`.

 4. Get the events:

 Before getting the events, you'll need to have a National Park Service (NPS) API key and an Eventbrite API key.
-Get one for NPS [here](https://www.nps.gov/subjects/developer/index.htm) and for Eventbrite [here](https://www.eventbrite.com/platform/api).
+ - Get one for NPS [here](https://www.nps.gov/subjects/developer/index.htm)
+ - Get one for Eventbrite [here](https://www.eventbrite.com/platform/api).
 For the Eventbrite token, we've found it helpful to follow the instructions in [this blog post](https://www.appypie.com/faqs/how-can-i-get-my-eventbrite-personal-oauth-token-key).

-Once you've got the tokens, add them as environment variables called `NPS_KEY` and `EVENTBRITE_TOKEN`, respectively.
+Once you've got your tokens, add them as environment variables called `NPS_KEY` and `EVENTBRITE_TOKEN`, respectively.
 Or simply run the script and input them when prompted.

 To run the script: